LJQ2001/tp/docs/UserGuide.md

 * Installment Calculator
     * Manage flexible billing for larger projects or long-term clients with ease.
 You will soon be able to break down totals into monthly or custom payments.
+* Edit Items
+  * Soon, you’ll be able to edit and delete specified Items in the quote.